-- Cadets are not permitted to wear the uniform except on the specified uniform days or make up days, and then only during school hours, for AFJROTC activities, and enroute to and from school. - Cadets desiring to wear the uniform on other occasions must have the permission of the SASI/ASI.
+- Cadets are ONLY permitted to wear the uniform on specified uniform days/make up days, during school hours, for AFJROTC activities, and enroute to and from school. - Cadets desiring to wear the uniform on other occasions must have the permission of the SASI/ASI.
 Unauthorized wear of the uniform or distinctive items of the uniform is prohibited and punishable under federal law. - AFJROTC insignia will only be worn on the Air Force uniform.
 Only authorized personnel may wear Air Force uniform items.